TCP/IP Model(4 Layers)

 - to transfer firmware images and configuration files to network appliances like routers, firewalls, IP phones, etc.

-- virtually unused for Internet transfers.
+- virtually unused for Internet transfers; only used on local area networks (LAN).

 Anycast addressing uses a one-to-nearest association; datagrams are routed to a single member of a group of potential receivers that are all identified by the same destination address.